53 Rockets & Launch Vehicle Performance

 Sounding rockets gather data on atmospheric conditions, such as temperature, pressure, and wind speed, at altitudes that are difficult to reach with aircraft or balloons.
 They are typically small, single-stage rockets launched into suborbital trajectories that carry scientific instruments and sensors to collect various types of data.

 Jet-Assisted Takeoff (JATO), also known as Rocket-Assisted Takeoff (RATO), is a technique that uses rockets to provide additional thrust during an aircraft’s takeoff, particularly when the aircraft is heavily loaded or taking off from a short runway.
 The rocket engines temporarily boost the aircraft’s acceleration, helping it take off and climb.
 The most famous RATO aircraft is a modified Lockheed Martin C-130 Hercules.
-This four-engine turboprop military transport aircraft serves as a utility aircraft for the Blue Angels.
+This four-engine turboprop military transport airplane has served as a utility aircraft for the Blue Angels.
 The RATO system includes solid rocket engines attached to the sides of the aircraft’s fuselage.

 Rockets are also used to provide emergency lifelines to ships that are in distress.
 In this application, a rocket-powered line is fired from shore or another ship to the stranded vessel, enabling rescuers to establish a connection and provide assistance.
 Rockets could also deliver relief materials to inaccessible areas during natural disasters or humanitarian crises.
 However, this approach would require developing reliable and cost-effective rocket delivery systems, appropriate infrastructure, and logistical support.